AiDimag/aidimag/README.md

 `dim scratch` (and the `scratchpad_*` MCP tools) hold short-term session notes — TTL-expiring, never synced, never durable memory. `dim audit` lists memories resting on the weakest ground (agent-authored, evidence-free, stale, or long-unverified) so you can fix them up like a dependency audit for your repo's knowledge.

 ### 🎨 Web Dashboard & Extensions
-`dim ui` plus VS Code and IntelliJ extensions.
+`dim ui` — run checks, session briefings, bootstrap, harvest, and context generation from the browser — plus VS Code and IntelliJ extensions.

 ## 🥊 How It Compares